wulphred/wearabord/docs/build_guide.md

 If you are happy with the result of one of the scans, export it as an OBJ file, select MM for the scale option, enable the "Choose 3D editor" toggle and select Blender.
 Save it anywhere and transfer it to your computer.

 In your computer, open Blender.
 In the menu that is in the center of the screen, select "General", under "New File".
 Click on the grey cube in the center and hit the ```Delete``` key on your keyboard.
 In the top left corner select "File" > "Import" > "Wavefront (.obj)" and select the scan you transferred to your computer.
-Save your current project by going to "File" > "Save" or using the shortcut ```Ctrl``` + ```S```
+Save your current project by going to "File" > "Save" or using the shortcut ```Ctrl``` + ```S```.

 ## Designing the key switch holders